-Ile Molene and Ouessant
+Ile Molene and Ouessant, Finistere visitors guide

-Visit Ile Molene and Ouessant (Brittany, France)
+Visit Ile Molene and Ouessant, France

 Molene is a small island - or rather part of a group called the Molene Archipelago - off the far western tip of Brittany.
 Ouessant Island is slightly further west, and is larger than Molene.
 The islands are the only two inhabited in the group, which is part of the Parc Régional d'Armorique.

 The islands are reached by ferry from Le Conquet or Brest.
 At up to 20km from the French mainland, neither of the islands seem a particularly tempting place to live, but between them they do have a few hundred brave inhabitants.

 It is above all the diversity of wildlife and the unusual natural environment that makes the Ouessant and Molene group of islands remarkable - this wind and sea-battered archipelago of islands and islets has been listed as a World Biosphere Reserve for its plant and animal life.

 Molene Island and Archipelago

 Heading from east to west and starting from Le Conquet on the mainland the islands of the archipelago include Ile de Beniguet, Ile de Quemenes, Ile de Trielen, Ile de Molene, Ile de Banalec and Ile de Bannec.